Gohostieee/rifas/convex/context.md

 - **`setSelectedRifa`** - Sets a rifa as selected (unselects all others first)
 - **`createRifa`** - Creates a new rifa (defaults to `selected: false`)
 - **`updateRifa`** - Updates an existing rifa
+- **`setBoletoWinner`** - Sets or removes the winner flag on a boleto
+  - Args: `boletoId`, `isWinner` (boolean)
+  - When setting a boleto as winner, it will automatically appear at the top of the list

+### Admin Actions (`convex/admin.ts`)
+- **`getRandomBoleto`** - Action to get a random boleto from a specific rifa
+  - Returns a fresh random selection each time (not cached like queries)
+  - Includes rifa title information in the result
+  - Returns `null` if no boletos exist for the rifa
+- **`getAllBoletosWithRifaInfo`** - Action to get all boletos for a rifa with rifa information
+  - Used for animated winner selection feature
+  - Returns array of boletos with rifa title included
+  - Shuffled on client side for random animation order

 ## Image Storage
 - Images can be stored as either: